 Become More Flexible and Accessible

 One of the significant benefits of CBE is that it allows learners to study when and where it suits them best.
 This can be particularly beneficial for working adults or those with other commitments who might not be able to attend traditional classes.
-Also, CBE programmes often use online learning tools, helping them reach more non-traditional students.
+Also, CBE programs often use online learning tools, helping them reach more nontraditional students.

 Improve Retention Rates

-CBE programmes are generally associated with higher student retention rates than occur with traditional models.
-This is likely because students in a CBE programme are only progressing once they have fully mastered the material, meaning they are less likely to become frustrated and give up on their studies.
+CBE programs are generally associated with higher student retention rates than occur with traditional models.
+This is likely because students in a CBE program are only progressing once they have fully mastered the material, meaning they are less likely to become frustrated and give up on their studies.

 Foster a More Positive Student Experience

-CBE programmes tend to lead to a more positive overall student experience because they focus more on learning outcomes and individualised attention.
-In fact, many students who have participated in CBE programmes report feeling more engaged with their studies.
+CBE programs tend to lead to a more positive overall student experience because they focus more on learning outcomes and individualized attention.
+In fact, many students who have participated in CBE programs report feeling more engaged with their studies.
 Receiving targeted support based on their individual needs helps them feel more confident in their abilities and achieve a statistically higher GPA.